Understanding the Issues: Hunger, Wasted Food, and the Climate Emergency

 State of Hunger

-People in Massachusetts are experiencing hunger almost as, if not more, frequently than they were during the peak of the COVID-19 pandemic.
-According to Project Bread, which uses data from the U.S. Household Pulse Survey, 19.2% of people in Massachusetts were experiencing food insecurity in March 2023.
-Looking at another set of data, the Greater Boston Food Bank recently published their annual statewide hunger report, which showed that 1 in 3 Massachusetts adults (surveyed between November 2022 and January 2023), face food insecurity.
-Any way you slice it, many of our neighbors struggle to afford the food they need for themselves and their families, and Black and Latino/a households are disproportionately impacted.
+People in Massachusetts are experiencing hunger almost as frequently, and in some geographies more frequently, than they were during the peak of the COVID-19 pandemic.
+There are different approaches to measuring food insecurity rates (you can dive deeper into our State of Hunger in Massachusetts blog) with 2 million people experiencing hunger on the high end.
+Any way you slice it, many of our neighbors struggle to afford the food they need for themselves and their families, and Black and Latino households are disproportionately impacted.

-As high as food insecurity rates are now, we’re concerned that even more neighbors could soon be wondering where their next meal is coming from thanks to still-high food prices and the end of pandemic-era safety-net programs designed to supplement people’s food budgets.
+As high as food insecurity rates are now, we expect the problem to get even worse thanks to still-high food prices and cuts to safety net programs and funding.
 Here’s where we are:

-But bottom line: Even if we scaled back rates of food insecurity to where they were pre-pandemic, that wouldn’t be enough because everyone deserves enough safe, healthy food to eat.
+But bottom line: Even if we scaled back rates of food insecurity to where they were pre-pandemic, that wouldn’t be acceptable: Everyone deserves enough safe, healthy food to eat.
 And the food is out there.

 At Spoonfuls, we recognize that hunger in the United States isn’t a problem of supply.
 It’s a problem of access and distribution!